SeraphimSerapis/seraphimserapis.github.io/source/events/index.markdown

 sharing: false
 footer: true
 ---
 You can see my upcoming events and my event history over here.
-If you want me to speak at your event please use the contact form.
+If you want me to speak at your event please drop me [an email](mailto:tmesserschmidt@paypal.com).

 Upcoming (to be refreshed)
 --